isomerpages/ogp/_covid-19/covid-19.md

 ## Facilitate Appointment Booking for Vaccination

-*Insert Vaccination, Postman, Forms, Isomer, Vault logo*
+*Insert Vaccination, Postman, Forms, Isomer logo*

 When Vaccines were finally available in Singapore in Dec 2020, there was a need for a fast and efficient way to ensure citizens can get their jabs as soon as possible.
 Since then, OGP has worked closely with the Ministry of Health to launch the National COVID-19 Vaccine Appointment System to ensure smooth running of the Vaccination deployment.